Factors to Consider when Choosing a College

 The Pros and Cons of Large Universities

-Another significant advantage of large universities worth considering when choosing a college is their ability to support a wide array of student services and facilities.
-From comprehensive health and wellness centers to career counseling and job placement services, large universities tend to invest heavily in student support.
+Another significant advantage of large universities worth considering is their wide array of student services and facilities.
+Large schools have comprehensive health and wellness centers, career counseling, and sometimes even job placement services.
+Large universities also tend to invest heavily in student support.
 This helps make your home away from home more welcoming and supportive.

-However, the scale of large universities can sometimes lead to feelings of anonymity if you’re not comfortable with that kind of environment.
-You may need to take more proactive steps to build personal connections and find communities.
+However, the scale of large universities can sometimes lead to feelings of anonymity if you’re not comfortable with or used to that kind of environment.
+You may need to take more proactive steps to build personal connections and find communities, and that isn’t something everyone wants to do.
+There can be more competition for campus opportunities, and even within the outside community.
+These are certainly things worth considering as you plan to move forward.

 The Pros and Cons of Small Colleges